 Dogues de Bordeaux are known for their loose-hanging, wrinkly skin, while Pit Bulls generally have taught and firm skin.
 In the combination of the two for this breed, neither consistently wins out over the other, with some puppies having tons of wrinkles while others are completely smooth.
 And while wrinkles are adorable, they can lead to certain skin conditions that smooth-skinned dogs are not at risk for.

-3. You May Know This Famous Dogue de Bordeaux from Turner & Hooch
+3. You may know the famous Dogue de Bordeaux from Turner & Hooch.

 The 1989 movie starring Tom Hanks as a police officer and a Dogue as his massive-headed canine partner is largely responsible for the breed’s modern resurgence.
 Prior to the popular success of the movie, it was estimated that there were no more than 600 Dogues de Bordeaux left in the world; now, they’ve taken hold in America and been recognized as a pure breed by the American Kennel Club.